timschaefer73/cyclistdownyyc/README.md

 ## History

 The initial version of this was a Twitter only bot that would quote any tweet from
-@yyctransport with the words: "ALERT" and "pedestrian" or "ped" but not cleared.
-In the tweet it mentions the number and tags #yycwalk.
+@yyctransport with the words: "ALERT" and "cyclist" but not cleared.
+In the tweet it mentions the number and tags #yycbike.

-Thanks to @yyctransport for reporting the incidents, and [@RrrichardZach](https://twitter.com/RrrichardZach/status/690322441403367424) for the push to create the bot.
+Thanks to @yyctransport for reporting the incidents.

 ## Caveats